PelionIoT/virtual-demo-for-pelion/README.md

 The virtual demo can be run using a docker container without any code changes or compilation.
 Docker needs to be installed on the host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
 A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run and instance on your machine

-1. Generate an API key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
-You'll find the API keys in the Access Management section.
+1. Generate an Access key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
+You'll find the Access keys in the Access Management section.

 2. Start the `pelion/virtual-demo` container image replacing `CLOUD_SDK_API_KEY` with your key: